 The output is rendered by OpenEye’s OEDepict and Grapheme toolkits (additional licenses not required).
 See figure SZMAP report output.

-A description of the basic command line interface can be obtained by executing szmap_report with no arguments.
+A description of the command line interface can be obtained by executing SzmapReport with the --help option.

 [keyless parameter 2]